PM Springfest rescheduled - Canadian Consulting Engineer

 PM Springfest rescheduled

-Given ongoing developments with the COVID-19 crisis, the organizers of PM Springfest—an annual event for buildings’ engineers, property and facility managers, developers, owners and operations and maintenance (O&M) staff—have rescheduled the show from early April to early June.
+Given ongoing developments with the COVID-19 crisis, the organizers of PM Springfest—an annual event for buildings’ engineers, property and facility managers, developers, owners and operations and maintenance (O&M) staff—have rescheduled the show from early April 2020 to late March 2021.

-Admission for the event, which is now planned for June 3 at the Metro Toronto Convention Centre, is limited to professionals responsible for office, industrial, condominium, apartment, health-care, educational, retail and institutional buildings.
+Admission for the event, which is now planned to take place on Mar.
+25, 2021, at the Metro Toronto Convention Centre, is limited to professionals responsible for office, industrial, condominium, apartment, health-care, educational, retail and institutional buildings.

 Print this page